koushikpuppala5/ThunderStrike_Bot/docs/COMMANDS.md

-# Ghostybot Command list
+# Thunder Strike Command list

-This command list was automatically generated in [this file](https://github.com/Dev-CasperTheGhost/ghostybot/tree/main/src/scripts/generateCommandList.js).
+This command list was automatically generated in [this file](https://github.com/koushikpuppala5/ThunderStrike_Bot/blob/master/src/scripts/generateCommandList.js).
-GhostyBot has a total of 209 commands.
+Thunder Strike has a total of 209 commands.

 Click any of the command names for more information